ALL Metrics

 (6)

 Here, n is the sample size required per arm.
-We will use these formulae in calculating the sample size for single post baseline time point analysis.
+We will use these formula in calculating the sample size for single post baseline time point analysis.

-Method for Sample size with multiple time point assessment analysis
+Method for sample size with multiple time points assessment analysis

-In a parallel group design study with two arms of equal size and assessments taken at multiple time points let the hypothesis be set as:
+In a parallel group design study with two arms of equal size and assessments taken at ‘t’ time points,

 Let C=c1c2cict be the contrast to be tested for the hypothesis and let Λ=μ11μ21μ12μ22μ1iμ2iμ1tμ2t

-μ1i&μ2i are the mean effect in arm one and arm two at time point “i” respectively in a study with t time points. ci can take any value depending on the hypothesis we want to test.
+μ1i & μ2i are the mean effect in arm one and arm two at time point ‘i’ respectively in a study with ‘t’ time points. ci can take any value depending on the hypothesis we want to evaluate.

 For example, if we want to see the difference between two drugs when t = 2, then c1=1andc2=1 and the resulting ψc will be